vignesh1507/FacePulse/README.md

 - **Real-Time Attendance**: Detect and track attendance using the trained model.

-- **Streamlit UI**: Easy-to-use web interface for registration, model training, and attendance tracking.
+- **Streamlit User Interface (UI)**: Easy-to-use web interface for registration, model training, and attendance tracking.

 ## Technologies Used